 The benefits go beyond standardization; LCA can even be applied in the early stages of product innovation and development where environmental considerations are integrated into the design and development of the product.
 This eco-design concept aims to minimize resource consumption, energy use, emissions, and waste generated in the food production.

-There are two primary approaches to how Carbon Maps conducts product-level LCA:
+There are two primary methods how Carbon Maps conducts product-level LCA:

 This method leverages data from national statistics and databases, such as Agribalyse in France.
 It serves as the foundation for conducting LCA, providing a standardized reference point for assessing environmental impacts.
 The advantage of generic LCA is that it ensures a sufficient base of data to make representative calculations for conditions in different countries.
 It’s a practical choice when detailed primary data is limited.